pusher/go-interface-fuzzer/README.markdown

 `@comparison` specifies a function to use to compare two values.
 If not specified the reflection package is used.
-The syntax `func(type, type)` can also be used, where both types must be the same.

-@comparison: *MessageIterator.CompareWith
+@comparison: *MessageIterator:CompareWith

 **Syntax:**

-  "(Type.FunctionName | FunctionName Type)"
+  "(Type:FunctionName | FunctionName Type)"

   In the method form, the target of the comparison is passed as the sole parameter; in the function form both are passed as parameters.